awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 For CodeCommit repository associations, the CodeCommit and CloudWatch permissions in this policy are required\.
 For associations with repositories that are managed by an AWS CodeStar connection, such as Bitbucket, the AWS CodeStar connections permissions are required\.

  When you create your first association with a CodeCommit or AWS CodeStar connections managed repository, CodeGuru Reviewer adds the `AmazonCodeGuruReviewerServiceRolePolicy` policy to your AWS account\.
 This policy grants CodeGuru Reviewer access to CodeCommit repositories and AWS CodeStar connections resources in your account that have a `"aws:ResourceTag/codeguru-reviewer"` tag\.
-When you associate a CodeCommit respository, CodeGuru Reviewer adds this tag to the repository\.
+When you associate a CodeCommit repository, CodeGuru Reviewer adds this tag to the repository\.
 When you associate an AWS CodeStar connections managed repository, CodeGuru Reviewer adds this tag to the AWS CodeStar connections resource, if it doesn't already exist\.

 The `AmazonCodeGuruReviewerServiceRolePolicy` policy contains the following statement\.